 - Students – Open to students taking at least nine semester credits from a legal-related program offered by an accredited school

-- Retired – Open to those who have been a NALS-affiliated member for at least five years prior to retirement
+- Retired – Open to those who have been a NALS-affiliated member for at least five years before retirement

 - Life – Open to qualified individual members